Welcome to Environmental Studies!

 Exploring the complex interactions between humans and the environment requires grounding in the natural sciences, the social sciences, and the humanities.
-Link to a short video and listen to professors and students in ENST talk about the field of environmental studies, the major, and research opportunities for students.
+In this short video, professors and students in the department talk about the field of environmental studies, the major, and research opportunities for students.

 Have a current advisor outside of Environmental Studies?
 No problem!
 Please reach out to the departmental chair with questions about the ENST major or anything else on your mind.

 - Please visit the About the Major page for an introduction to the Environmental Studies major.

 - Please visit the Getting Started in the Major page for detailed information about starting the major including the timing of course work, pathways through the major, and how to integrate Study Away into your environmental studies major.